Optimal-size clique transversals in chordal graphs: Introduction

 \section{Introduction}

 We investigate a problem posed by Erd\H os et al.~\cite[Problem 4]{bib-erdos92+} and Tuza~\cite[Problem 1]{bib-tuza90} on clique transversals in chordal graphs.
 To state the problem, we require the following definitions.
 A graph is {\em chordal} if it contains no induced cycle of length four or more.
 We define a {\em clique} to be a complete subgraph of a graph (here, we deviate from the standard definition) and call a clique {\em maximal} if it is an inclusion-wise maximal complete subgraph.
 A {\em $k$-clique} is a clique containing $k$ vertices; moreover we call a clique non-trivial if it is a $k$-clique for some $k\ge 2$.
 A {\em clique transversal} of a graph $G$ is a set $U$ of vertices such that every non-trivial maximal clique of $G$ contains a vertex from $U$.
-Finally, a chordal graph $G$ is {\em $k$-chordal} if each edge of $G$ is contained in a $k$-clique.
+Finally, a chordal graph $G$ is {\em $k$-chordal} if each edge of $G$ is contained in a $k$-clique; however, a $k$-chordal graph can also contain maximal cliques with less than $k$ vertices.

 Every $2$-chordal $n$-vertex graph has a clique transversal of size at most $n/2$~\cite{bib-aigner+}, and every $3$-chordal $n$-vertex graph has a clique transversal of size at most $n/3$~\cite{bib-tuza90}.
 Motivated by these results, Erd\H os et al.~\cite[Problem 4]{bib-erdos92+} and Tuza~\cite[Problem 1]{bib-tuza90} posed the following. \begin{question} Does every $4$-chordal graph with $n$ vertices have a clique transversal of size at most $n/4$? \end{question} Flotow~\cite{bib-flotow92} constructed counterexamples for some small values of $n$ and Andreae and Flotow~\cite{bib-andreae96+} constructed arbitrarily large $n$-vertex $4$-chordal graphs admitting no clique transversal with fewer than $2n/7-O(1)$ vertices, conjecturing this to be tight up to a constant factor. \begin{conjecture} Every $4$-chordal graph with $n$ vertices has a clique transversal of size at most $2n/7$. \end{conjecture} This conjecture also appears as~\cite[Problem 77]{bib-tuza01}.
 Andreae~\cite{bib-andreae98} proved this conjecture when restricting to $4$-chordal graphs with every maximal clique containing at most four vertices.